servicetitan/Stl.Fusion.Samples/docs/tutorial/Part03.md

 * Registers core Fusion services there.
-We aren't going to use all of them in the next example (and honestly, there aren't a lot of them - you're welcome to look at the source code of this method to understand what it really does), but we need a couple of them to make our Computed Service work.
+We aren't going to use all of them in the next example (and honestly, there aren't a lot of them - you're welcome to look at the source code of this method to understand what it really does), but we need a couple of them to make our Compute Service work.
 * And finally, it registers the service itself, but using a special helper:
-  `AddComputedService`.
+  `AddComputeService`.
 This method actually registers a singleton of the same type, but instead of returning the actual instance of this type it returns a Fusion-provided proxy for this class.
 You'll see what it does further.

-Now, let's declare our first computed service:
+Now, let's declare our first compute service:

 ``` cs --editable false --region part03_service1 --source-file Part03.cs
 public class Service1